- Pro Video

 You can also enjoy the sublime sound of Muth’s converter and circuit design through your favorite pair of headphones, as the Dangerous Source includes an extremely powerful and clean headphone amplifier that can drive up to two pairs at once.
 The headphone amp alone may be worth the price of admission to experience the Dangerous Sound.
 On the subject of headphones, I'd like to share a few recommendations.

 Headphones are one of the largest grouping markets in audio equipment, with ever-increasing attention given to both sound quality and style.
-While most of us are probably used to seeing a wide range of in, on, and over-the-ear designs while traveling on a plane or a train, or walking around town—there are also headphones that are designed specifically for Hi-Fi listening.
-Continuing with the the brand Focal, check out both the Focal Spirit Classic and the Focal Spirit Professional closed-back headphones, depending on your tastes and the degree of your interest in production.
-The first pair is tuned for more hi-fi listening, and the seond for mixing accuracy, although both do a phenomenal job of revealing the details and conveying the feelings embedded in your music.
+While most of us are probably used to seeing a wide range of in, on, and over-the-ear designs while traveling on a plane or a train, or walking around town—there are also headphones that are designed specifically for hi-fi listening.
+Continuing with the Focal brand, check out both the Focal Spirit Classic and the Focal Spirit Professional closed-back headphones, depending on your tastes and the degree of your interest in production.
+The first pair is tuned for more hi-fi listening, and the second for mixing accuracy, although both do a phenomenal job of revealing the details and conveying the feelings embedded in your music.

 Media Players and Storage Solutions